jamesstoneco/jamesstone-com/source/blog/2013-09-28-semantic-ui-style-layouts-in-zurb-foundation.markdown

 ---
 title: Semantic UI Style Grids in Zurb Foundation
 date: 2013/09/28
-tags: ZURB Foundation, Semantic-UI, grid, semantic, sass, mixins, media queries
-signup_zurb: "true"
 featured_image: /blog/featured-images/grid-windows.jpg
 ---

-This is the first in a series of Foundation Quicktips, short articles that solve practical problems.
 Lately [Semantic UI](http://semantic-ui.com/) has been the buzz around HN and the like and there is good reason.
+SPLIT\_SUMMARY\_BEFORE\_THIS
 The UI elements look fantastic and they provide a new style "semantic" markup that make things like 3 column grids more readable in HTML.
 I am a big fan of more readable code, so lets take a look at how to accomplish the same thing using Zurb Foundation 4 Sass Mixins.

-SPLIT\_SUMMARY\_BEFORE\_THIS

 First lets take a look at the example for Semantic UI: